sohomdas00/MD-Cell-List/README.md

 # MD-Cell-List
 Static properties of LJ fluid are probed via incorporating the Cell list to speed up simulation.
-A random initial condition is assumed.
+Two scenarios are considered, one with a random initial condition, another with particles initialised on a lattice.